 Zoë Mendelson's research engages disorder as a culturally produced phenomenon, in parallel to its clinical counterpart, suggesting its value to knowledge production within Fine Art and critical theory.

-Zoë is Course Leader for BA Fine Art Painting at Wimbledon College of Arts, University of the Arts London.
+Zoë is Head of Painting & Printmaking at the Glasgow School of Art.
 She co-curates the network paintingresearch with Geraint Evans.

 You can see Zoë's spring 2020 lockdown lectures on making proposals for artworks here.

 Paula Smithard undertakes research that explores: feminist art practice and its legacy and issues of gender, sexuality and difference in contemporary art; surrealism and after including its intersection with psychoanalysis and philosophy.
 Paula has specialist knowledge of psychoanalysis and continental philosophy and is an assistant editor of JCFAR (Journal for Centre of Freudian Analysis and Research).
 Paula can also be found giving occasional gallery talks and appearing on panel discussions in museums and galleries such as the Tate, Camden Arts Centre and at Baltic Centre for Contemporary Art (April 2015).